-You must let us know if you are going use the loss carry-back scheme.
-You can do this in the ‘I want to’ section of your income tax account in myIR account.
+You must let us know if you are going to use the loss carry-back scheme.
+You can do this in the ‘More’ section of your income tax account in myIR account.
 If you are not registered for myIR, find out what you can do in myIR and register here.

-You can also claim any refunds of overpaid tax from claiming a loss carry-back – refunds will a lot be quicker if the loss carry-back is claimed through myIR.
+You can claim refunds of overpaid tax from claiming a loss carry-back – refunds will a lot be quicker if the loss carry-back is claimed through myIR.
 Please ensure you have a bank account loaded against the INC tax type for refunds.

 If you do not use myIR you may use our call-back option to notify us of your details.
 Your refund will take longer to process.

 Claiming a loss carry back in 2020 from 2021 year

 You can amend your 2020 tax return in myIR to include losses you are carrying back from 2021, or include them in your 2020 return if you haven’t filed it.